Cultural and Subsistence Harvest Permits

 Application Process During The Second Year

-Group and individual applications are not required during the second year of the required two-year commitment.
-The community or group information will carry forward to the second regulatory year.
-Individuals and households subscribing to the CSH moose hunt will have to provide updated information on the scoring criteria to determine the customary and direct dependence on the game population by the subsistence user for human consumption as a mainstay of livelihood to properly allocate the "any-bull" locking-tags among all applicants.
+In addition, Copper Basin Moose applicants will need to re-apply during the November 1 – December 17 application period in order to be eligible for an "any-bull" locking tag.
+Individuals and households will have to apply each year to provide updated information on the scoring criteria to determine the customary and direct dependence on the game population by the subsistence user for human consumption as a mainstay of livelihood to properly allocate the "any-bull" locking-tags among all applicants.
 Those who do not submit information for the scoring criteria will receive zero points toward the allocation of the "any-bull" locking-tag.

 Community Subsistence Harvest Hunt Area and Permit Conditions